 “Control your own destiny or someone else will.”
 Jack Welch

-If you are a salesperson, what are you doing differently to ensure that meet your targets in 2015?
+If you are a salesperson, what are you doing differently to ensure that meet your targets next year?
 You can be sure that someone out there wants to eat your lunch, how are you going to combat that?
 How are you going to take market share from your competitors?
+Are you taking advantage of these times to connect with your clients often, to bring them value, to let them know you are there for them?
+If you are not … someone else most likely is!

 “Enterprises that do not adapt are in for a lot of trouble.”
 John McCallum